Disabled Parking Bays

 - If under 65 you must be in receipt of entitlement to the higher rate Disability Living Allowance - Mobility Component.

-- If over 65 you must be in receipt of entitlement to the Attendance Allowance, higher rate Disability Living Allowance - Mobility Component and/or other Mobility Allowance.
+- If over 65 you must be in receipt of entitlement to higher rate Attendance Allowance, higher rate Disability Living Allowance - Mobility Component or other Mobility Allowance

 - There must be no space available for parking your vehicle within the boundary of your property, such as a garage or driveway.